Sugz/SlateWindowManager/README.md

 # SlateWindowManager
-A 3dsMax plugin to force the position of theSlate material editor
+A 3dsMax plugin to force the position of the Slate material editor